opnfv/opnfvdocs/docs/configguide/feature-config.rst

 The following sections describe the configuration options for specific platform features provided in Brahmaputra.
 Further details for each feature are captured in the referred project documentation.

+.. build-composite.sh will add links to <project>/docs/configguide/featureconfig.rst in each repo.